rootkral4/Kral4-HTTP-Server/README.md

 # Kral4-HTTP-Server
 Python http server

-## DO NOT USE THIS HTTP SERVER IT CONTAINS EXPLOIT
+## DO NOT USE THIS HTTP SERVER CONTAINS EXPLOIT

 this repo created for capture the flag